xzzulz/microbi/readme.md

 Run with node.
 Then pointing the browser on the path:

-     theHost/stuff/items
+     someHost/stuff/items

-For Get request methods, it will server what the function returns:
+For Get request methods, it will serve what the function returns:

      Hello World!